jhsoftware/simpledns-kb/docs/51_how-do-i-backup-and-restore-simple-dns-plus-settings-and-data-v4-00-and-ealier.md

 frontpage: false
 comments: true
 vgroup: 4
-vname: v.4.00 and earlier
+vname: v.
+4.00 and earlier
 vsort: 3
 created-utc: 2019-01-01
 modified-utc: 2019-01-01
 ---
-# How do I backup and restore Simple DNS Plus settings and data? (v.4.00 and earlier)
+# How do I backup and restore Simple DNS Plus settings and data? (v.
+4.00 and earlier)

 The different settings (Options dialog etc.) are recorded in various ".ini" files in the directory where Simple DNS Plus is installed.